 Where there are multiple events, the cloud AI classifies the most severe event that occurred.

 Here are some possible scenarios:

-The driver may have lost control of the vehicle and left the road, mounted a curb, spun the vehicle, or collided with a person, object, or another vehicle.
+The driver might have lost control of the vehicle and left the road, mounted a curb, spun the vehicle, or collided with a person, object, or another vehicle.

-The vehicle may have been involved in a dangerous situation.
-The driver may have swerved or suddenly braked to avoid a collision with a person, object, or another vehicle.
+The vehicle might have been involved in a dangerous situation.
+The driver might have swerved or braked suddenly to avoid a collision with a person, object, or another vehicle.

 The driving manner was inappropriate to the situation and there was an elevated risk of an accident.
-The driver may have braked or accelerated more harshly than usual, even if there are no people, objects, or other vehicles nearby.
-For example, the driver may have braked suddenly at a red traffic light.
+The driver might have braked or accelerated more harshly than usual, even if there are no people, objects, or other vehicles nearby.
+For example, the driver might have braked suddenly at a red traffic light.